Vera-Borisova/QA-Fundamentals/README.md

 # QA-Fundamentals
-Courses for my education at SoftUni.
+Courses for my education at SoftUni...